-A wide range of trips, outings and special events are arranged including birthday parties, music concerts, cinema and theatre trips, swimming, bowling, trips to the public library, museums, the seaside and theme parks.
+A wide range of trips, outings and special events are arranged including birthday parties, music concerts, cinema and theatre trips, swimming, bowling, museums, the seaside, theme parks and other tourist attractions.

 Staff encourage young people to follow hobbies and take part in recreational and social activities with on-site sessions and clubs.
-This can include Scouts, trampolining, cookery, art, drama, pottery, dance, pampering club, and cinema club.
-Staff can also arrange for young people to attend youth clubs, sailing, horse-riding, rock climbing and other clubs and activities which require off-site travel.
+This can include Scouts, trampolining, cookery, art, drama, dance, pampering club, and cinema club.
+Staff can also arrange for young people to attend youth clubs, sailing, horseriding, rock climbing and other clubs and activities which require off-site travel.